ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/methodological_specification.md

 ## 3.0 Summary

-Selective Editing is an internationally recognised editing method where potential errors are prioritised according to their expected (test to show linting) impact on key outputs, for one time period.
+Selective Editing is an internationally recognised editing method where potential errors are prioritised according to their expected impact on key outputs, for one time period.
 Only respondents that are having a significant impact on published estimates will be recontacted for validation.